anonymoussynon/Nuclear-Sunset/docs/main/faq.md

   - Partially.
 The Fallout: New Vegas modding community lacks high quality 3rd person animation replacers, which impacts both aesthetics and balance.
 We recommend only using 3rd person as a vanity camera.

 - **4GB Patcher - I am a GOG user and a 4GB patch is already bundled with GOG.
 I don't think 4GB patcher is necessary for me and I am much more stable without it.**
-  - This is a different utility than the one instructed for use with Uranium Fever.
+  - This is a different utility than the one instructed for use with Nuclear Sunset.
 The 4GB patcher you are instructed to use patches the game to use xNVSE.
-Without running it, you are not playing with the majority of the mods included in Uranium Fever.
+Without running it, you are not playing with the majority of the mods included in Nuclear Sunset.

 - **Abbreviations - What do the abbreviations in Mod Organizer 2 mod names mean?**
-  - These abbreviations help organize and maintain Uranium Fever:
+  - These abbreviations help organize and maintain Nuclear Sunset:
     - **ALT** - Altered mod.
     - **OP** - Optimized mod.
     - **MG** - Plugin merged into a master patch.
     - **HID** - Plugin hidden following merge.
     - **FL** - Plugin flagged as ESM.
-    - **INF** - Mod integrated into the Uranium Fever Wabbajack Installer.
+    - **INF** - Mod integrated into the Nuclear Sunset Wabbajack Installer.
     - **AEN** - Mod included but defaults to disabled.
     - **CDN** - Mod hosted on the Wabbajack server.
     - **BOS** - Mod utilized base object swapper.
-    - **SOFT AF** - These mods were created by OrgasmicSneeze, specifically for Uranium Fever.
+    - **SOFT AF** - These mods were created by OrgasmicSneeze, specifically for Nuclear Sunset.
     - **HQ, SQ, LQ, VLQ, UL, DB** - Mod enabled or disabled in High, Standard, Low, Very Low Quality, Unloaded, or Debug profiles.

-- **Addiction - How does addiction work in Uranium Fever?**
+- **Addiction - How does addiction work in Nuclear Sunset?**
   - Addictions can be recovered from over time, after expereincing three days of withdrawals.
 Taking the associated chem resets the three day timer.
   - Paying a doctor to addres your addiction or using a fixer will provide a period of immunity against the negative effects of the addiction.
 The addiction will still naturally recover at the same rate.

 - **Adding Mods - How do I add ___ mod?**
-  - The Uranium Fever support team will not provide any advice or instructions on how to add mods to Uranium Fever.
+  - The Nuclear Sunset support team will not provide any advice or instructions on how to add mods to Nuclear Sunset.
 You may do so at your own risk, though you void any support by doing so.

 - **Ammo Types - There are several different types of ammo included in each caliber.
 What do they each do?**
   - **AP** - Expensive and uncommon.
 Reduces weapon damage, but significantly reduces enemy DT (Damage Threshold).
 Very effective against large, powerful, armored enemies.